+In this Manual all ROTAX® 912 i Series engines are described.

+ROTAX® 912 i Series includes 912 iS, 912 iS Sport and 912 iSc Sport.

+Purpose

-Purpose The purpose of this Manual is to provide aircraft manufacturers with technical require- ments (e.g. interface descriptions and limitations) that must be adhered to when installing this type of engine into an aircraft or certifying aircraft powered by this engine type.
-Fur- thermore it should allow independent ROTAX® Maintenance Technicians (iRMT) to install this engine into an airframe in compliance with the relevant installation and safety instruc- tions provided by the engine manufacturer.
+The purpose of this Manual is to provide aircraft manufacturers with technical requirements (e.g. interface descriptions and limitations) that must be adhered to when installing this type of engine into an aircraft or certifying aircraft powered by this engine type.
+Furthermore it should allow independent ROTAX® Maintenance Technicians (iRMT) to maintain this engine in compliance with the relevant maintenance and safety instructions provided by the engine manufacturer.

 For detailed information related to aircraft and aircraft/engine installation, maintenance, safety or flight operation, consult the documentation provided by the aircraft manufacturer and/or its dealer.

-For additional information on engines, its maintenance or parts, you can also contact your nearest ROTAX® authorized Aircraft Engine Distributor or their independent Service Center.
-ROTAX Distributors For ROTAX® Authorized Distributors for aircraft engines see latest Operators Manual or the official website www.FLYROTAX.com.
-Engine serial number When making inquiries or ordering parts, always indicate the engine serial number.
+For additional information on engines, their maintenance or parts, you can also contact your nearest authorized ROTAX® authorized Aircraft Engine Distributor or their independent Service Center.

+ROTAX® Distributors

+For ROTAX® Authorized Distributors for aircraft engines see latest Operators Manual (OM) or the official website www.FLYROTAX.com.

+Engine serial number

+When making inquiries or ordering parts, always indicate the engine serial number.
 Due to continuous product improvement, engines of the same engine type might require different support and spare parts.
-The engine serial number is on top of the crankcase, behind the propeller gearbox.
-Cyl.
-1 Cyl.
-3
+The engine serial number is on the top of the crankcase, behind of the propeller gearbox.